-Project roject Brief Description Exempt N/A Crosswalk Safety Improvements - Phase III crosswalks, pedestrian curb ramps, and pedestrian refuge islands throughout the City of Bloomington prioritized focused on areas of low accessibility compliance Downtown Curb Ramps - Phase VSafety - Safe Streets & Roads for All - Install or improve pedestrian curb ramps including new pedestrian curb ramps and refuge areas of high conflict between pedestrians and vehicular traffic in and near downtown Bloomington. • Covenanter Protected Bike Lanes Covenanter Protected Bike census block has the city's south east side highest population density.
-Safety &amp; Mobility - Safe Streets &amp; Roads for All - Project priorities include improving safety by reducing conflicts between modes with the construction of a physically separated facility for people walking and bicycling plus expanding capacity by adding facilities for non-motorized modes that connect to other existing pedestrian and bicycle facilities.
-By improving pedestrian and bicycle connections, this project will improve the City's ability to transport people while also working toward goals of equity and sustainability.
-This project will improve connectivity between north-side residences and Parks with the rest of Bloomington.
-The new multiuse path will connect residential neighborhoods to the existing multiuse paths on the Bypass and on Dunn Street south of 17th Street.
-It will provide those neighborhoods with improved connectivity to IU Campus as well as the rest of Bloomington.
-It will also build towards a more accessible route for the majority of Bloomington to access the Griffy Lake Nature Preserve.
-All intersections within the project limits will be evaluated for options to provide improved pedestrian and bicycle access from the multiuse path to adjacent neighborhoods.
-These access improvements may involve curb bumpouts, flashing beacons, or other features.
-The project will also include signage and marking updates to improve predictability along the corridor. •
+Project Project Brief Description Exempt N/A Crosswalk Safety Improvements - Phase III Safety - Safe Streets &amp; Roads for All - Install or enhance existing pedestrian crosswalks, pedestrian curb ramps, and pedestrian refuge islands throughout the City of Bloomington prioritized focused on areas of low accessibility compliance and high crash risk.
+Downtown Curb Ramps - Phase VSafety - Safe Streets & Roads for All - Install or improve pedestrian curb ramps including new pedestrian curb ramps and refuge areas of high conflict between pedestrians and vehicular traffic in and near downtown Bloomington. • Covenanter Protected Bike Lanes Protected Bike This project is part of the Transportation Plan's High Priority Bicycle Network which is intended to form a basic east-west and north-south bicycle network to North Dunn Street Multiuse PathSafe y & Mobility - Safe Streets & Roads for All - Project priorities include improving safety by reducing conflicts between modes with the construction of a physically separated facility for people walking and bicycling plus expanding capacity by adding facilities for non-motorized modes that connect to other existing pedestrian and bicycle facilities.
+By improving pedestrian and bicycle ●

-Old SR 37 at Safety - Intersection improvement with dedicated turn lanes, crosswalks, Callety - intersection improvement with dedicated turn lanes, crosswarks, 1 1 Dillman Rd. sidewalks, and multi-use path for a conventional traffic signal or, alternatively, a ĺ l Intersection roundabout construction if topography, roadway grades, as available land will ĺ l Improvement allow for construction to reduce crash frequency and crash severity. ĺ l Í l 1 1 1 1
+Old SR 37 at Safety - Intersection improvement with dedicated turn lanes, crosswalks, Dillman Rd. sidewalks, and multi-use path for a conventional traffic signal or, alternatively, a Intersection roundabout construction if topography, roadway grades, as available land will • Improvement allow for construction to reduce crash frequency and crash severity.